bruhtus/vim-possession/readme.md

 ### Git root repo directory

 By default, possession use git root repo directory name as base for vim session.
 If you open a file from the directory that is not a git repo, then possession will use current working directory from your terminal emulator.
-Basically possession use the directory name where you enter vim, not the current working directory of the last opened file you.
+Basically possession use the directory name where you enter vim, not the current working directory of the last opened file.

 > To make things simple, git root repo directory is a directory that contains `.git` directory.